 The ketogenic diet may be a treatment option for kids with epilepsy who are not successfully treated with medication or are not candidates for surgery.
 This is a very high-fat diet that has been used for almost 100 years to treat epilepsy.
 Approximately two-thirds of children have a greater than 50% reduction in seizures, and up to 25% can become seizure free.

 The ketogenic diet is very high in fat (about 90% of calories come from fat), provides adequate protein, and includes very small amounts of carbohydrates.
 This macronutrient composition changes the metabolism of the body.
 Carbohydrates are no longer used to produce energy.
 Instead, the body breaks down fat to make ketones, which then provide energy to the brain and the rest of the body.
 This is a metabolic state called ketosis.

 When the ketogenic diet is started, your child will be admitted to the hospital to make sure they tolerate the food and safely convert into ketosis.
-The ketogenic diet is initiated gradually over the course of four to five days as an inpatient, without the need for fasting.
+The ketogenic diet for epilepsy is initiated gradually over the course of four to five days as an inpatient, without the need for fasting.
 During this time, families learn all the details about diet management.
 Parents and caregivers can take cooking classes in our Keto Kitchen, where our experts can teach you how to make a high-fat meal delicious.
 Our team has also recently published The Ketogenic Diet Cookbook for easy access to our most popular recipes.